Fyre Festival: Planning and organization

-While the festival's promotional material kept claiming that the festival would be held on a remote private island that once belonged to drug trafficker Pablo Escobar, workers were busy preparing Roker Point for the festival, scattering sand over its rocks and improving a road to a nearby beach, where they built some cabanas and installed swing seats.
+While the festival's promotional material kept claiming that the festival would be held on a remote private island that once belonged to drug trafficker Pablo Escobar, workers were busy preparing Rokers Point for the festival, scattering sand over its rocks and improving a road to a nearby beach, where they built some cabanas and installed swing seats.

-On the mainland, 5,000 tickets had been sold, and an air service was hired to charter festival-goers from Miami.
-A medical-services company and caterer were also hired, but the latter withdrew a few weeks before the festival.
-With only two weeks to go, a new catering service with a $1 million total budget was hired, drastically reduced from the $6 million originally allocated to provide for what was promised as "uniquely authentic island cuisine...local seafood, Bahamian-style sushi and even a pig roast".
+On the mainland, 5,000 tickets had been sold, and an air service was hired to fly festivalgoers from Miami.
+A medical services company and caterer were also hired, but the caterer withdrew a few weeks before the festival.
+With only two weeks to go, a new catering service was hired with a $1 million total budget, drastically reduced from the $6 million originally allocated to provide what was promised as "uniquely authentic island cuisine... local seafood, Bahamian-style sushi and even a pig roast".

-In March 2017, Fyre also hired a veteran event producer, Yaron Lavi, who saw that it was impossible to hold the sort of event McFarland and Ja Rule envisioned at the site.
-He assumed they would postpone the event to November as they had been discussing since they were not ready.
+In March 2017, Fyre hired veteran event producer Yaron Lavi, who saw that it was impossible to hold the sort of event McFarland and Ja Rule envisioned at the site.
+Given the lack of time until the event, he assumed they would postpone it to November as they had been discussing.
 However, when Fyre told him they would stage the event in the spring anyway, Lavi told them to abandon plans for temporary villas and instead erect tents, the only accommodation that could be delivered in the time remaining.
 Lavi advised Fyre to make this clear to those who had already bought tickets, as otherwise it would be damaging to their brand.
-He says the company assured him that an email was being prepared, but he was not sure if it was sent.
+He says the company assured him that an email was being prepared, but when interviewed afterward, he was not sure if it was ever sent.